Protesters march peacefully in Philadelphia after grand jury ruling in Breonna Taylor case

 "I know that many Philadelphians are feeling disappointed, frustrated, and even outraged, following today's announcement by Kentucky Attorney General Daniel Cameron," said Kenney.
 "The City of Philadelphia fully supports the First Amendment rights of our residents, but we also want to ensure that any demonstration activity that happens is done in a safe, lawful manner.
 We are not aware of any specific threats of violence or looting, but we are sharing guidance to help businesses be prepared in case the situation escalates."

-Hours after a Kentucky grand jury brought no charges against Louisville police for Breonna Taylor's death and protesters in Louisville also took to the streets.
+Soon after the ruling in the case, protesters in Louisville also took to the streets.
 Authorities said two officers were shot and wounded Wednesday night during the demonstrations.

 Interim Louisville Police Chief Robert Schroeder said a suspect was in custody but did not offer details about whether that person was participating in the demonstrations.
 He says both officers are expected to recover, and one is undergoing surgery.